loren-osborn/goreportcard/README.md

 # Go Report Card

 A web application that generates a report on the quality of an open source Go project.
-It uses several measures, including `gofmt`, `go vet`, `go lint` and `gocyclo`.
+It uses several measures, including `gofmt`, `go vet`, `revive` and `gocyclo`.
 To get a report on your own project, try [goreportcard.com](https://goreportcard.com).

 ### Sponsors